Why Are Some Ice Cubes Cloudy While Others Are Clear?

 The slow cooling of water is one of the reasons why the ice sheets found in extremely cold regions (like Antarctica) are so incredibly clear.

 If you want, however, you can make clear ice at your house too!
-Just make sure that you use boiled water (you might even considering boiling the water twice for better results) and then freeze it slowly.
-Here are a few different methods that can help you do exactly that.
+Just make sure you use boiled water (you might even consider boiling it twice for better results) and then freeze it slowly.

 References (click to expand)